 Recruit from among those groups who are more inclined to enjoy pursuits found in the remote area, or who might look at the move as “coming home.”

-Find candidates who are members of groups that participate in activities popular in the remote location.
+- Find candidates who are members of groups that participate in activities popular in a remote location.
 If the area is known for fly fishing, skiing, white water rafting, or rock climbing; network within clubs that participate in these activities.

 What to Offer